slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    referenced objects easier.

 For Dave:
- - Add compatibility with python 2.6 so that images like Centos6 can be deployed.
+ - Add compatibility with Python 2.6 to the SlipStream bootstapping code so that images like Centos6 can be deployed.
- - Fixed bug where OpenStack connector always tried to get a floating ip even when the feature was disabled
+ - Fixed bug where the OpenStack connector always tried to get a floating IP even when the feature was disabled.
- - When login with super, the page is now loaded with much faster response time
+ - When logged in as an administrator, the pages now load much more quickly.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.